ezios/teams-call-records-api/README.md

 Make sure that the two [required PowerShell Modules](#prerequisites) are already installed.

 Next you can run the Azure deployment.
-The script requires the following nessacary parameters:
+The script requires the following necessary parameters:

 `./deploy.ps1 -AdminUsername <Azure Subscription and Global Admin> -Mfa <$true or $false>`